-I enrolled two teens to help me with the practical review of Jamplay...
+I enrolled two young guitar students to help me with the practical review of Jamplay...
 To explore how easy it is to use, navigate etc... one bailed at the first hurdle (nothing to do with Jamplay!) but the second was happy to help.

-Short review: My teenage researcher and I both love Jamplay!
+Short review: My student researcher and I both love Jamplay!
 Click here to visit Jamplay

 For the longer review, read on...

 We all know you can learn a lot purely from the internet these days.
 Learning to play the guitar is no exception.
 Youtube is expanding continually with endless videos and instructional videos to follow.

 But the problems with this strategy begin to surface when you actually want to follow a progressive course and develop specific skills to a higher level.
 You can spend hours trawling through endless resources and actually if you even manage it, it could take many times longer than necessary, not to mention the frustration factor.

 So to have a course from beginning to end laid out has the potential to be way more effective but Jamplay really is so much more than just that.